miscavage/gab.com/README.md

 }
 ```

-The GabAPIClient splits up the currently available calls outline in the official Gab.com API documentaion into five parts.
+The GabAPIClient splits up the currently available calls outline in the official Gab.com API documentation into five parts.

 | Namespace | Usage | Description |
 | --- | --- | --- |